hassio-addons/addon-motioneye/README.md

 1. Check the logs of the "motionEye" add-on to see if everything went well.
 1. Click the "OPEN WEB UI" button to open the web interface
 1. Login with username "admin", without a password.
-1. Edit you admin account with a secure password!
+1. Edit your admin account with a secure password!

 **NOTE**: Do not add this repository to Hass.io, please use:
 `https://github.com/hassio-addons/repository`.